openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 To get model with states ready for inference you can convert model from another framework with ModelOptimizer to IR or create ngraph function
 (details can be found in [Build nGraph Function section](../nGraph_DG/build_function.md)).
-Let's represent in both forms the following graph:
+Let's represent in both forms the following graph.

-[state_network_example]: ./img/state_network_example.png
+[state_network_example]: img/state_network_example.png

 ### Example of IR with state